Yingwei Noah Song

 Andromeda Galaxy, 31400

-I am a Ph.D. student in Computer Science at the University of Arizona (2025–), advised by Prof. Huanrui Yang.
+Hi there, I am a first year PhD student in student in Electrical and Computer Engineering at the University of Arizona, advised by Prof. Huanrui Yang.
 My research is currently in an exploratory phase, but I am broadly interested in 3D reconstruction, diffusion-based generative models, video synthesis, and efficient learning methods.
 I am especially curious about how to build semantically meaningful and computationally efficient generative systems that can handle complex spatial and temporal data.

 Beyond research, I am especially fond of Siamese cats and rabbits.